The

 Scope

-Nike wanted to be extra cautious about the sustainable claims they made under the umbrella of Nike Better World.
-Claims needed to be backed up by science.
-Otherwise, the public would pick it apart, and Nike might have a PR nightmare on their hands.
-Besides, greenwashing is just a recipe for losing trust with consumers.
+Nike needed to be extra cautious about the sustainable claims they made under the umbrella of Nike Better World.
+Information needed to be backed up by science, not embellished for the sake of selling units.

 Challenges